Silpa1/MC_SC_comparison_of_algorithms/README.md

 Comparison of ktslr, L+S-Otazo, L+S-Lin, altGDMin-MRI and altGDMin-MRI2.

-To generate Table III and Table V results:
+To generate Table II and Table VI results:

 1. Run the mirt-main/setup.m: L+S-Lin code requires the Matlab version of the Michigan Image Reconstruction Toolbox (MIRT).

 2. Load the .mat files in the Dataset folder (Copy and paste the .mat files in the same folder contating the files).

-3. Run Main_comparison_of_algorithm.m: This run all the 5 algorithms and calculate NMSE (Normalized Mean Square Error), Time required and Similarity index and save these results in Comparison_error.txt [Error(Time)] amd Comparison_sim.txt [sim(Time)].
+3. Run Main_files.m: This run all the 5 algorithms and calculate NMSE (Normalized Mean Square Error), Time required and Similarity index and save these results in Comparison_error.txt [Error(Time)] amd Comparison_sim.txt [sim(Time)].

 ===================================================================================